Curse Your Branches

 Curse Your Branches is the first full-length album by David Bazan, the front-man of the indie rock band Pedro the Lion.
 It was released on September 1, 2009, on Barsuk Records.

-It is rated 82/100 by critics on Metacritic, earning it the distinction of "universal acclaim".
+Background and release

 The album was recorded from early 2008 to mid-2009 by David Bazan in his basement studio near Seattle, Washington.
 Additional recording, mixing, and mastering was done by long-time collaborator and former Pedro the Lion member T. W. Walsh at his studio in Massachusetts.